 Sony had to pay MJ $115 million to merge as a 50% partner because MJ’s catalogue was more profitable than Sony’s publishing.
 For this reasons, they had to pay him for any losses while the two companies started making money together.
 Sony/ATV comprised MJ/ATV and Sony catalogue.

 So at that stage, MJ owned 50% of the Sony Publishing Catalogue just like Sony owned half of MJ/ATV.
 But the 50% belonging to Michael Jackson had more revenue than Sony 50%.
 Michael Jackson ATV Catalogue had high incomes if compared with the half of Sony Publishing Catalogue.
 That’s why they had to pay him losses and various reimbursements.
 Did they comply with its obligations?
-After reading many legal documents we strongly doubt it and listening to MJ words we are more than sure they did not pay the due.
+After reading many legal documents I strongly doubt it and listening to MJ words I’m more than sure they did not pay the due.

 But, surely a journalist was on to something when he published his article back in the summer of 2002 and said that SONY would make Michael relive 1993 all over again.